With Parks Closed, Disney Will Begin Furlough For Some California And Florida Workers In Two Weeks

 — Scott Gustin (@ScottGustin) April 2, 2020

-The company has not yet shared how many park employees, often referred to as “cast members,” will be furloughed.
-In Florida, there are 75,000 employees at Walt Disney World.
-There are 31,000 cast members at California’s Disneyland.
+The company has not yet shared how many park employees — often referred to as “cast members” — will be furloughed.
+In Florida, there are 75,000 people employed at Disney World.
+There are 31,000 cast members at Disneyland.
 Any portion of those employees could be furloughed.

-Walt Disney World is home to the greatest number of employees at a single location in the U.S., and more than half of those workers are part of a union contract.
+Disney World is home to the greatest number of workers at a single location in the U.S., and more than half of them are part of a union contract.

-As the novel coronavirus crisis continues to wreak havoc on the Walt Disney Co., the company’s top executives have taken significant pay cuts in recent weeks.
-Bob Iger, an executive chairman and recent CEO, chose to forgo his entire salary, according to Variety.
+As the coronavirus crisis continues to wreak havoc on the Walt Disney Co., the company’s top executives have taken significant pay cuts in recent weeks.
+Executive chairman and former chief executive Bob Iger chose to forgo his entire salary, according to Variety.
 Current Disney CEO Bob Chapek opted for a 50 percent cut to his salary.
-Starting April 5, all vice presidents will receive a 20 percent cut.
-Senior vice presidents will see a 25 percent cut, and executive vice presidents will get a 30 percent cut.
+Starting April 5, all vice presidents will earn 20 percent less.
+Senior vice presidents will see a 25 percent cut, and executive vice presidents will see their salaries slashed by 30 percent.

 Earlier this week, the company issued a statement to Disney World annual pass-holders.
 Reservations at the Florida resort and park are still being accepted for any date after June 1.
-Though no official date has been set, the announcement to pass-holders serves as an idea of when officials hope the businesses will be able to re-open.
+Though no official date has been set, the announcement serves as an idea of when officials hope the businesses will be able to reopen.